prrvchr/gMailOOo/README.md

 LibreOffice mailmerge wants to Send email on your behalf for sending email

-copy and paste authorization code to LibreOffice Message Box.
+copy and paste authorization code to LibreOffice gMailOOo Message Box.